Sky Tonight

 Angular diameter"

-This section provides an interactive projection of the solar system, illustrating the relative positions of Hygiea, Earth, and the Sun throughout the year.
-By sliding the image left or right, you can change the day of the year, observing how the positions of Hygiea and Earth shift in their orbits around the Sun.
+This interactive projection shows the current positions of Hygiea, Earth, and the Sun in the Solar System.
+By sliding the image left or right, you can change the day of the year and see how Hygiea and Earth move along their orbits around the Sun.

 Finder Chart for Hygiea